 Venice in November – Time for Museums

 From November the number of tourists decreases noticeably.
 There are no school holidays.
 It is too uncomfortable for the Italian day tourists and winter tourists in the Dolomites with their day trips are not there yet.
 Also, the inhabitants of the city to get some rest.
 In itself, the perfect travel time for art and culture interested.
+Now the Venice Museum Pass & Ticket Doge’s Palace is worth it.

 For this, please have a look at my museum tips under Top Attractions.
-No queues at St. Mark’s Square for visiting the Doge’s Palace and St. Mark’s Cathedral.
+No queues at St Mark’s Square for visiting the Doge’s Palace and St Mark’s Cathedral.
 It’s best to live in the authentic quarter of Cannaregio and do everything you can under Culinary Venice.

 Venice in December – New Year’s Eve on St Mark’s Square